 From his first days at Tufts, President Monaco has been active in campus activities.
 He is a regular spectator at athletic events and routinely enjoys students’ music, dance, drama and other performances.
-He participates in some of the training sessions of the Tufts Marathon Team and supports the team at the annual Boston Marathon.
+He participates in training sessions for members of the Tufts community preparing for the Boston Marathon and supports them at the annual race.
 Many days he can be found swimming in the Hamilton Pool or joining students for a meal in one of the dining halls on the Medford/Somerville campus.

 A distinguished geneticist, Dr. Monaco’s doctoral research led to a landmark discovery: the gene responsible for X-linked Duchenne and Becker muscular dystrophies.
 At Oxford, he led the Neurogenetics Group, a team of scientists investigating the genetic underpinnings of such neurodevelopmental disorders as autism, specific language impairment, and dyslexia.
 His research group was the first to identify a gene (FOXP2) specifically involved in human speech and language.
 Dr. Monaco directed Oxford University’s Wellcome Trust Centre for Human Genetics from 2007-2011 and was then appointed as pro-vice-chancellor for planning and resources.

-A native of Wilmington, Delaware, President Monaco received his undergraduate degree from Princeton University in 1981, and his M.D. and Ph.D. through Harvard Medical School’s Medical Scientist Training Program, where he specialized in the genetics of neurological disorders.
+At Tufts, President Monaco holds faculty appointments as a professor of biology in the School of Arts and Sciences and as a professor of neuroscience at Tufts University School of Medicine.
+A native of Wilmington, Delaware, he received his undergraduate degree from Princeton University in 1981, and his M.D. and Ph.D. through Harvard Medical School’s Medical Scientist Training Program, where he specialized in the genetics of neurological disorders.

 President Monaco was elected to the European Molecular Biology Organization (EMBO) in 2006, and is a fellow of the Academy of Medical Sciences (U.K.) and the Royal Society of Medicine and a member of the Association of American Physicians.

-President Monaco chairs the Steering Committee of the Talloires Network, whose more than 300 member institutions around the world are committed to advancing civic engagement in higher education.
-He also serves on the boards of Cummings Foundation, the Omidyar-Tufts Microfinance Fund, and Tufts Medical Center, and sits on the board of trustees of the Salesianum School in Wilmington, Delaware, from which he graduated.
+President Monaco chairs the Steering Committee of the Talloires Network, whose more than 350 member institutions around the world are committed to advancing civic engagement in higher education.
+He is a member of the Board of the Association of Independent Colleges and Universities of Massachusetts, of which he is a past Chair, and a member of the Executive Committee of the New England Small College Athletic Conference.
+He also serves on the boards of Cummings Foundation, the MacJannet Foundation, the Omidyar-Tufts Microfinance Fund, Tufts Medical Center, and WGBH, and sits on the board of trustees of the Salesianum School in Wilmington, Delaware, from which he graduated.

 President Monaco is married to Zoia Monaco, Ph.D., a molecular geneticist who investigates chromosome and genome stability in stem cells.
 They have three sons.
 President Monaco enjoys reading history and fiction and keeps fit by swimming and running.